Operator delocalization in disordered spin chains via exact MPO marginals: Conclusion

 \section{Conclusion}

 We have introduced the concept of \emph{operator length} as a complementary measure to the \emph{operator mass}.
 While the mass of a Pauli string counts the number of non-identity sites, and the mass of a general operator is obtained as its average over the Pauli decomposition, the operator length characterizes the spatial extent of the operator along a one-dimensional lattice.
 For a single Pauli string, it reduces to the position of the rightmost non-identity site, while for a generic operator it is averaged over the Pauli expansion weighted by the squared amplitudes.
 Both operator mass and length provide a way to quantify operator delocalization and the related scrambling of quantum information, a phenomenon strictly related to quantum-thermalization properties and crucial for complex quantum dynamics.
+While the operator mass is sensitive to the internal structure of the operator and measures how densely the accessible region inside a light cone of operator delocalization is populated by non-identity components, the operator length characterizes the spatial extent of the operator and can be interpreted as tracking the position of its propagation front.

 A central contribution of this work is the first explicit procedure to compute the full probability distribution of operator length and mass within a matrix product operator (MPO) framework.
 This method allows exact, deterministic evaluation of these quantities, avoiding stochastic sampling, with a computational cost that scales polynomially rather than exponentially with the system size.
 This is in contrast to approaches based on full operator tomography to compute stabilizer Rényi entropies (SREs), which are generally exponentially expensive.
 Furthermore, the procedure we propose is experimentally feasible: by using the Choi-state representation of operators combined with the classical shadow approach, one can in principle reconstruct the relevant distributions in quantum simulators or other experimental platforms.